 Evidence of source of funds is also necessary under the money laundering regulations as lawyers are obliged to ensure that the funds you are utilising to purchase a property (be it the exchange deposit or the full purchase monies where you are a cash purchaser) has originated from legitimate source (such as an inheritance) rather than the fruits of criminal activity.

 In what way can the Landlord & Tenant Act 1954 affect my business premises in Rugeley and how can your lawyers assist?

 The particular law that you refer to affords security of tenure to commercial leaseholders, giving them the a statutory right to make a request to court for a continuation of occupancy at the end of the lease term.
 There are limited grounds where a landlord can refrain from granting a lease renewal and the rules are complicated.
 We are happy to direct you to commercial conveyancing solicitors who use the act for protection and help with commercial conveyancing in Rugeley

 I am thinking of appointing a conveyancing practitioner in Rugeley for my sale.
 Is it possible to see a firm’s record with the legal regulator?

 One can search for presented Solicitor Regulator Association (SRA) determinations stemming from inquisitions commenced on or after 1 January 2008.
 Go to Check a solicitor's record.
 To find details Pre 2008, or to check a firm's history, phone 0870 606 2555, 08.00 - 18.00 Monday, Wednesday, Thursday, Friday and 09.30 - 18.00 Tuesday.
 For non-uk callers, dial +44 (0)121 329 6800.
 The SRA could recorded call for training reasons.

-What is the first thing I need to know about purchase conveyancing in Rugeley?
+What is the average conveyancing fee for conveyancing in Rugeley?